mugithi/google-terraform-pytorch-tpu/README.md

 #### *2c.
 Troubleshooting Shared persistent Disk*

-Please note that updates to the shared persitant disk will only take place if you change its changing the `SHARED_PD_DISK_SIZE="XXXX"` [variable](values.env).
+Please note that updates to the shared persistent disk will only take place if you change its changing the `SHARED_PD_DISK_SIZE="XXXX"` [variable](values.env).
 If you do not change the size of the persistent disk when running an update, you will see the error.

 `Step #1 - "terraform-google-disk": Step #0 - "terraform-google-disk-seed": Error: Error creating instance: googleapi: Error 400: The disk resource 'projects/xxxx' is already being used by 'projects/xxxx', resourceInUseByAnotherResource`